Basis of the consolidation

 The useful lives of the asset categories are as follows:

 Assets with a short useful life (5 years) forming part of the networks mainly concern electronic equipment.
 The networks themselves (pipes and cables) generally have a useful life of 40 to 55 years.
 The expected useful lives, residual values, and depreciation methods are reviewed annually and adjusted as necessary.
 Gains or losses on disposal are determined from the sales proceeds and the carrying amount on the date of disposal.
 Gains are recognised in other income.

-Changes in expected useful lives
+Changes in estimations

 Goodwill is the amount by which the consideration paid on transfer of ownership exceeds the fair value of the identifiable assets, liabilities and contingent liabilities of the subsidiaries or associates acquired.
 Goodwill recognised on the acquisition of subsidiaries or associates is classified under intangible assets.
 Goodwill recognised on the acquisition of associates is included in the cost of the investment concerned.
 If the amount paid on transfer is lower than the fair value of the identifiable assets, liabilities and contingent liabilities (negative goodwill), this difference is recognised directly through the income statement.